-A 2015 Gallup Poll evidences a higher level of employee engagement when there's an open line of communication between employees and managers.
+A 2015 Gallup poll evidences a higher level of employee engagement when there's an open line of communication between employees and managers.
 More specifically, managers who are open and more approachable allow employees to feel more secure and comfortable asking questions or providing feedback.
 Of course, the more approachable manager will get more honest feedback, but even the most approachable managers lose out on the really valuable feedback.

 No employee wants their own problems, or their problems with other employees, to be aired out in public.
 Keeping employee surveys anonymous will let employees voice all of their concerns honestly, allowing your business to resolve issues and become more cohesive.

-- Misinterpreted feedback: misinterpreting data for lack of context.
+- Misinterpreted feedback: Misinterpreting data for lack of context

-- Lack of follow up: no way to approach good or bad feedback to dig deeper for a solution.
+- Lack of follow-up: No way to approach good or bad feedback to dig deeper for a solution

 In the digital age, it's never been easier to conduct and analyze anonymous employee surveys.
 Companies like Officevibe are setting the standard in digital (and anonymous) employee surveys that are a win-win for companies and their employees.
-Such applications provide customized questions and frequent feedback from remarkably easy-to-use surveys that can be delivered and accessed via email.
-These anonymous employee surveys can even be integrated into the popular cloud-based collaboration platforms like Slack and Microsoft Office 365.
+Such applications provide customized questions and frequent feedback from remarkably easy-to-use surveys that can be delivered and accessed by email.
+These anonymous employee surveys can even be integrated into popular cloud collaboration platforms like Slack and Microsoft Office 365.
 With all of these benefits, there's really no reason to put off implementing your own anonymous employee survey.

 What kind of company culture advocate would I be without touching on how anonymous employee surveys benefit culture?
 When going this route, make sure your employees know that the survey is prepared with love.
 It's all about positivity and growth, and if your efforts are perceived as constructive, the result will be the same for your business and its culture.